 - The Disability Discrimination Act 1995 (DDA) still applies in Northern Ireland, not the Equality Act 2010.
 Since 1998, equal opportunities law has been devolved to Northern Ireland.
 Northern Ireland makes its own amendments to the DDA, so differences have developed compared with the rest of the UK.
 Below DDA applies, but with differences.

 - Education is covered by a separate 2005 Order rather than the DDA.

 - The most important difference from the rest of the UK is that in Northern Ireland claims for less favourable treatment are still restricted by the 2008 Malcolm decision.
-Claimants often have to try and frame their claim as a failure to make reasonable adjustments.
+Claimants often have to try and frame their claim as a failure to make reasonable adjustments instead.
 See separate page Types of discrimination are limited in Northern Ireland.

 - Northern Ireland has broadly the same definition of disability as Equality Act 2010.
 However the UK’s 2011 statutory guidance, with its helpful example on stammering avoidance strategies being taken into account, does not apply in Northern Ireland.
 See separate page Definition of disability: Northern Ireland.